Spring 2023 Alumni

 The fact that he was sent away to boarding school at the age of eight has meant that cultural and physical roots were hard to establish.
 He spent a lot of time (and still does) living in his head, daydreaming.
 His writing reflects this use of imagination as a way of navigating the world, and a fascination with identity and the meaning of ‘home’.

 Ben is a screenwriter and has written several episodes for the BBC’s award-winning drama, Doctors in which he was also an actor.
 He played regular character Dr. Greg Robinson across five series.
 He is very proud to have been one half of the very first gay wedding on UK television.After a 20-year career in acting, appearing in some of the most popular TV shows and on some of the biggest stages in the UK, Ben switched his attention to writing.
 He completed an MA in Creative Writing at Falmouth University in 2020.
+Ben also works with Synergy Theatre Project as a Reader and Actor, supporting the work of the project to bring creative skills to the UK prison population.

 Having recently graduated from the Author Academy, he is excited to finish his first novel.
-It is the expansion of a story that he made up in ten-minute installments for his daughter during Lockdown.
-He hopes that it will be the first of many .

 Debora Adachi

-Debora Adachi is Brazilian born illustrator and writer of Japanese heritage currently living in Ireland.
+IllustratorDebora Adachi is Brazilian born illustrator and writer of Japanese heritage currently living in Ireland.
 She is a FAB Prize 22 Highly Commended Illustration Winner.
 She is also a Pathways 2022-2024 alumni, an illustration program that supports a diverse group of talented artists hoping to be the next generation of children’s illustrators.
 In 2023, she was selected to be part of Harper Collin’s Author Academy writing for children.
 She’s also the Illustrator Coordinator for SCBWI Ireland.

 Originally graduated in architecture, she blends her design and technical skills with her passion for visual storytelling, bringing about a perfect marriage of her two passions.
 Since she decided to change careers, she has been working as a Background Artist for Animation and as a freelance Illustrator, specializing in children’s publishing.
+Her diverse cultural background inspires her in creating stories that celebrate diversity.
+Family, belonging, heritage, and identity are themes that she’s drawn to.
+She’s currently working on her first picture book.

 Bunmi Anjorin-Kogbe

-Bunmi’s won her first literary prize was when she was nine years old.
+WriterBunmi’s won her first literary prize was when she was nine years old.
 She retold ‘The Willow Pattern Story’ which really boosted her confidence despite being the only person who entered the competition.
+Her love for storytelling began at a young age where would visit her local library at least twice a week to engross herself in fiction.

+Bunmi has a degree in English language and Literature and a Masters in ‘Applied Linguistics’.
 As well as writing short stories Bunmi has also engaged in writing for children.
-Growing up in both England and Africa Bunmi has a unique blended culture which she draws on for inspiration for her writing.
+Growing up in England and Africa Bunmi has a unique blended culture which she draws on for inspiration.

+She has been published in the respected literary magazine ‘Brittle Paper’ with her short story ‘The Respect of a First Wife’.
+In addition to being an avid reader and writer, Bunmi loves cooking and singing.
 She believes that you should always have a book in your bag and hopes to publish her short stories into a collection.

 Zita Abila

-Zita Abila is a British-Nigerian writer and artist.
+WriterZita Abila is a British-Nigerian writer and artist.
 She was raised in the Netherlands and across the UK from Manchester to Lincolnshire to Milton Keynes.
-At 17 she moved to London, to study Law at King’s College London.
+At 17 she moved to London to study Law at King’s College London.
 While studying, she worked as a freelance journalist for magazines such as Dazed and Oh Comely, as an assistant at publishing houses such as Unbound and Piccadilly Press, and had a brief stint working at Disneyland Paris.

+After graduating she joined the BBC Production Talent Pool, and has since built her career in digital media storytelling.
 Zita is a passionate history nerd with a love of forgotten legends and ancient cities.
 She gained a Masters in Literature and Culture from the University of Birmingham where she got to explore these things, and her research led to starting an art and storytelling brand, Mordi Studio, which finds creative ways to bring neglected historical stories to life.
 The first project, on a little-known West African written language has been exhibited at Somerset House as part of the London Design Festival 2021, at the Victoria Miro Gallery in 2022, and shortlisted for the Chroic Award.
 She was accepted into the London Creative Network 2022-3 programme for this work.

-Zita also has a deep love of high-concept stories, and is always asking herself ‘what if…?’ which is what led to the concept for her debut sci-fi/fantasy novel.
+Zita also has a deep love of high-concept stories, and is always asking herself ‘what if…?’ which is what led to the concept for her debut sci-fi fantasy novel.